tcassar/settle/write_up/Analysis + Design.md

 #### Server Logic
 The server is, of course, more than just an API and database access - it will carry out the vast majority of the data processing.
 In that sense, my client server models is effectively thick server, thin client.

-As with the endpoints, a lot of the logic is minimal and self explanatory by design.
+As with the endpoints, a lot of the logic is minimal and self-explanatory by design.
 Thus, here I will discuss two of the more intensive processes that the server can be asked to do.

 ##### Signing a transaction
 Below is a swim lane diagram to aid my explanation of how a transaction is signed